Text Clustering as Classification with LLMs: Methodology

 \section{Methodology}

 In this work, we propose a two-stage framework that utilizes a single LLM for text clustering tasks.
 To better leverage the generative and classification capabilities of LLMs, we transform the clustering task into a label-based classification task, allowing the LLM to process the data more effectively.
-As illustrated in Figure \ref{fig:model}, unlike previous text clustering methods such as ClusterLLM \citep{zhang-etal-2023-clusterllm} that calculate distances between data points in vector space, our approach does not require fine-tuning for better representation or a pre-assigned cluster number $K$.
+As illustrated in Figure \ref{fig:model} and summarized in Algorithm \ref{alg:llm_clustering}, unlike previous text clustering methods such as ClusterLLM \citep{zhang2023clusterllm} that calculate distances between data points in vector space, our framework does not require fine-tuning for better representation or a pre-assigned cluster number $K$.
 We first prompt the LLM to generate potential labels for the data.
 After merging similar labels, we then prompt the LLM to classify the input data based on these generated labels.
-We will introduce our method in detail in the following sections.
+The detailed steps of our framework are introduced in the following sections.